MiChaelinzo/Automated-SASE-Monitoring-and-Troubleshooting/README.md

 #### How to use:

 - 1.)
-Git clone this repository
+Git clone the repository https://github.com/MiChaelinzo/Automated-SASE-Monitoring-and-Troubleshooting.git
-- 2.)
+- 2.) cd Automated-SASE-Monitoring-and-Troubleshooting
+- 3.) python3 -m pip install -r requirements.txt
+- 4.)
 Add your api_key and access_token inside the code of performance_sase.py and security_advisory.py
-- 3.)
+- 5.)
 Run the application with Python: python3 performance_sase.py or python3 security_advisory.py
-- 4.)
+- 6.)
 Enjoy using the Automated-SASE-Monitoring-and-Troubleshooting!